Getting started guide

 Maintain your progress by:

-- ensuring all new canteen staff and volunteers complete training as part of their induction
+- Ensuring all new staff complete the online training as part of their induction

-- seeking feedback from staff, students and families to identify any issues and make sure you are on track to achieve your goals
+- Seeking feedback from staff and families (via surveys and similar) to identify any issues and make sure you are on track to achieve your goal

 Supporting you in making healthy changes